 Knowing this is valuable.

-Having a clear vision of the cost of doing business will be the foundation of your art business plan.
+A clear vision of the cost of doing business will be the foundation of your art business plan.

 Related Post: 17 Art Business Ideas To Help Supplement Your Income